vaughany/moodle-local_ciabinitialsprofilepics/README.md

 **Force Colour:** Pick a colour or type in a valid CSS hexadecimal colour code to force all images to use this colour.

+**Image Shape:** Choose the shape of the generated image.
+There's quite a few to choose from.
+Note that some Moodle themes may round the corners of images or make them appear circular (or other CSS trickery), despite the generated image not being that shape.

 **Font Size:** Choose to have a big font which almost extends beyond the limit of the image, or a small font which is all clearly visible.
 Defaults to extra large (quite abstract).

 **Font Alpha:** Choose the level of transparency, from 20% visible to 80% visible.
 (Defaults to just 20%.)

-**Note:** Some parts of the plugin without configuration settings can still be changed if you are happy to hack the `locallib.php` file.
+Note that some parts of the plugin without configuration settings can still be changed if you are happy to hack the `locallib.php` file.
 Most common settings are constants at the beginning of the file and have names like `CIABINITIALSPROFILEPICS_BG_ALPHA`.

 ## To Do